Lea esta hoja informativa en español

 Viral load is the amount of HIV (number of viruses or copies) in your bloodstream.
 The higher the amount of HIV, the more your immune system becomes damaged.

 Viral load can be measured by several different lab tests: a polymerase chain reaction (PCR) test, a branched DNA (bDNA) test, or a nucleic acid sequence-based assay (NASBA).
-All these tests are accurate, but each has a different way to measure the amount of virus.
+All these tests are accurate, but each has a different way of measuring the amount of virus.
 It is best to stick with the same kind of test and not switch among them, or it will be difficult to compare results over time.

 Viral load results are reported as the number of copies of HIV in one milliliter (ml) of blood.
 The lower the number, the less virus there is in your blood.
 Numbers can range from several million copies to as few as 20 copies.
-If you have fewer than 50 copies, your health care provider may tell you that your results are "undetectable."
+If you have fewer than 50 copies, your healthcare provider may tell you that your results are "undetectable."

 Being undetectable is a great result because it means your virus is under control.
 However, undetectable does not mean you have been cured of HIV.
 It just means there is not enough HIV in your bloodstream for the test to measure.
 It is also important to know that labs that test viral load have different cut-offs for detecting HIV.
-For example: you could have 35 copies of HIV in your blood, and in lab #1, which cannot detect any HIV below 50 copies, your viral load would be considered 'undetectable.'
+For example: you could have 35 copies of HIV in your blood, and in lab #1, which cannot detect any HIV below 50 copies, your viral load would be considered "undetectable."
 However, in lab #2, which cannot detect any HIV below 20 copies, your viral load would be considered detectable.

-Practically speaking, if you stay at or below 50 copies, the virus is considered well-controlled and your HIV treatment regimen is working well.
+Practically speaking, if you stay at or below 50 copies, the virus is considered well-controlled, and your HIV treatment regimen is working well.

 Click above to view or download this fact sheet as a PDF slide presentation

 Viral load tests are an important tool to: